THE PEOPLE OF THE HOLY LAND

 Return to the hotel to freshen up.

-Dinner tonight in a wonderful venue in Jaffa, a special art and culinary center.
+Dinner tonight at a wonderful venue in Jaffa; a special art and culinary center.

 Overnight in Tel Aviv.
 (B, L, D)

 This morning we drive to Jaffa, where among the sites to visit are Friday’s Jaffa flee market, which provides a wonderful mix of foodie opportunities, art, antiques and fun!
 Lunch will be independent, so you can choose to sample the many offerings as you wish.
 The remainder of the afternoon is independent, providing you ample time to enjoy the seaside setting of our hotel, exploring Tel Aviv by rental bikes or just visiting the galleries and other shopping opportunities around Tel Aviv.

 This evening we rendezvous for your “Farewell Dinner”.
 Overnight in Tel Aviv.
 (B, D)

 Departure transfers to the airport for flight home or to your next destination.